clintjedwards/gofer/documentation/src/features.md

 ## Extensions

-Extensions are the way users can automate their pipelines by waiting on bespoke events (like the passage of time).
+Extensions are the way users can add extra functionality to their pipelines.
+For instance the ability to automate their pipelines by waiting on bespoke events (like the passage of time).

-Gofer supports any extension you can imagine by making extensions pluggable and portable[^3]!
-Extensions are nothing more than docker containers themselves that talk to the main process when its time for a pipeline to be extensioned.
+Extensions are nothing more than docker containers themselves that talk to the main process when they require activity.

 Gofer out of the box provides some default extensions like [cron](./ref/extensions/provided/cron.md) and [interval](./ref/extensions/provided/interval.md).
 But even more powerful than that, it accepts any type of extension you can think up and code using the included [SDK](https://pkg.go.dev/github.com/clintjedwards/gofer/sdk).